How To deal With Temper Tantrums: A Positive Parenting Guide

 So what’s the practical answer on ‘how to deal with temper tantrums’?

-How to deal with temper tantrums: A step-by-step that works for us
+How to deal with temper tantrums: 8 steps that works for us

 It’s much easier to deal with things before they happen than have them sneak up on you.